-Sample pretreatment
+1. Sample pretreatment

-1.1 Dry an aliquot (around 100 mg) of the analyte overnight in a vacuum oven set at 40 °C.
+1.1 Dry an aliquot (around 100 mg) of the analyte (lignin or tannin sample) overnight in a vacuum oven set at 40 °C.

 NOTE: Particular attention is needed on the temperature selection since temperatures higher than 40 °C may chemically alter the sensitive structure of the examined polyphenols.